AstrosiosaurQ7/CS2470_final_project/README.md

 ## Team Member
 Xiaoyan Liu, Yuhong Zhang, Ziyu Wang

 **Check out our listening samples.
-We selcted the most succesful music for each label and clipped about 15 seconds of the entire music**(converted into mp3)
+We selected the most succesful music piece for each label and clipped about 15 seconds of the entire music**(converted into mp3)